Tuesday, March 18th, 2025

 Reveal the authorAbout Daily Peoria

-Daily Peoria is a community newsletter sharing current events in Peoria, Illinois.
-Our mission is to make local news more accessible, highlight extraordinary people across the Peoria community, and support local organizations.
-If you like Daily Peoria, you can support us by subscribing to our email newsletter and sharing us with your friends and family in Peoria.
+Welcome to the Daily Peoria, your community newsletter that's anything but snooze-worthy, packed with positive, impactful local news + events across the Peoria, Illinois community.
+If you like the Daily Peoria, support us by subscribing to our email newsletter and sharing us with your friends and family in Peoria.

 Advertising Opportunities